FMDX-7/pts-projects-repo/README.md

 # pts-projects-repo

-A lightweight scaffold for the PTS interview projects.
+A lightweight scaffold for PTS styled projects.
 This repo collects the demos and walkthroughs used for interview prep and contains starter files for the monitoring and ops projects.

 Included (scaffold):